ConorSheehan1/ConorSheehan1.github.io/dev.md

 This is because the default layout loads all css/js required by pages.
 1. Pagination only works from index.html pages, hence the need for projects/index.html.
 1. For jekyll plugins on github pages, the plugin must be included in both \_config.yml -and Gemfile.
+1. Dependencies should be compatible with github pages. see https://pages.github.com/versions/

 ### project structure
 1. `_data/`contains custom data accessible by jekyll e.g. urls, image paths, etc.